Calibre (film): Plot

 Edinburgh businessman Marcus takes his childhood friend Vaughn, whose fiancée is newly pregnant, on a weekend hunting in the Scottish Highlands.
 They spend the evening at a village pub, where they meet community leader Logan and two young women Kara and Iona.
 After dancing and drinking, Marcus leaves with Kara, despite being warned to stay away.
 Vaughn and Iona nearly kiss before Vaughn mentions his pregnant fiancée.
+The two go to Iona's parents' bar where they sit up drinking and talking.

 Next morning, Marcus wakes up a hungover Vaughn for their hunt.
-Vaughn realises he has forgotten ammunition for his rifle, so Marcus lends him one of his guns, violating the firearm laws.
+In the woods, at their hunting location, Vaughn realises he has forgotten ammunition for his rifle, so Marcus lends him one of his guns, violating firearm laws.
 On the hunt, the pair happen upon a deer.
 Vaughn takes aims and fires, but it suddenly turns, causing him to fatally hit a boy, unseen behind the deer.
 The boy's father arrives and, in a fit of grief, picks up Vaughn's gun and points it at him; but Marcus shoots the man.
 Vaughn wants to turns himself in but Marcus convinces him they will be arrested as murderers.
 Marcus hides the bodies and they drive off, hoping to claim that they were hunting in another area.
 However, Marcus learns that they are the only hunters in the area.
 He convinces a traumatised Vaughn to return later to bury the bodies.